borkdlabs/hoppy_clock/README.md

 [Web Serial API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Serial_API),
 so there is nothing to install beyond the OS's own CDC driver.
-It needs **Chrome or Edge on desktop** (Windows, macOS or Linux); Firefox, Safari and mobile browsers do not implement Web Serial, and the page says so rather than half-working.
+It needs **Chrome or Edge on desktop** (Windows, macOS or Linux); Firefox, Safari and mobile browsers do not implement Web Serial and the page says so rather than half-working.

 Press *Connect* and pick the STM32 virtual COM port (`0483:5740`).
 Permission is granted per site and remembered, so later visits reopen that port on their own.

-What it does today:

-- shows the clock's time and date beside this computer's,
-- reports the drift between them, refreshed every second,
-- **Sync to this computer**, sent on the next whole-second boundary,
-- logs every command and the status that came back.

-Alarms, lights, the lamp and sounds are not in the page yet, use the Python tool for those.

 #### 3.2.2 Python Tool